 | Ahnapee (Algoma) Record | Steamer | Georgia | 1899-11-10 | 3 | The Atlanta, Georgia and Chicago all came in on Monday. | |

-| Ahnapee (Algoma) Record | Steamer | Georgia | 1911-06-09 | 1 | Goodrich summer schedule given. | |
+| Ahnapee (Algoma) Record | Steamer | Georgia | 1899-07-28 | 2 | In port with 130 passengers aboard who had been taking the trip to Mackinac Island. | |

-| Ahnapee (Algoma) Record | Steamer | Georgia | 1911-06-23 | 3 | First trip of the summer with tourists. | |
+| Ahnapee (Algoma) Record | Steamer | Georgia | 1902-06-13 | 1 | Experienced considerable trouble in getting out of the harbor Sunday evening owing to the heavy southeast wind that was blowing. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.